o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Implementation Requirements {#requirements}

-The following requirements apply to the implementation of the data model and are intended to ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
+The following requirements apply to the implementation of the DM and are intended to ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
 While the model defines a comprehensive set of counters and statistics, implementations MAY support a subset of the defined features based on device capabilities and operational requirements.
-However, implementations MUST clearly document which features are supported and how they map to the model.
+However, implementations MUST clearly document which features are supported and how they map to the DM.

 Requirements 1-13 relate to packets forwarded or discarded by the device, while requirement 14 relates to packets destined for or originating from the device: